yinti/aws-cloudengineer-sqs-guardrail-challenge/README.md

   - **IAM Role:** Create an IAM role for the Lambda function with an attached permission boundary.
 You can define the managed policy in the same template or reference an external policy via a parameter.
   - **EventBridge Rule:** Configure an EventBridge rule to trigger the Lambda function on SQS queue creation events (for example, when the `CreateQueue` API call is made).
   - **Optional Alerting Mechanism:** Optionally, create an SNS topic that the Lambda function can use to publish alerts.
+  - **Control Tower Guardrail:** Via CloudFormation, add a native Control Tower enabled control that enforces a guardrail requiring any Amazon SQS queue to have a dead-letter queue configured in **us-east-1**.
+This enabled control should be applied to an example Organizational Unit (OU).
+- **Parameters & Outputs:**
 - **Parameters & Outputs:**
   - Parameterize key properties such as Lambda runtime, memory size, permission boundary ARN, and SNS topic ARN (if used).
   - Include outputs that provide resource ARNs (e.g., Lambda function ARN, IAM role ARN).